Signs Your Car Has Bad Gas

 All About Bad Gas

 When your car is sputtering, making pinging sounds or its of sluggish when driving, you may have bad gas.
-Contaminated gasoline is not very common.
+Even though contaminated gasoline is not very common.
 It does get into the tanks of unsuspecting drivers vehicles more often than you might think.
 Bad gas in your cars engine can have damaging effects.

 - Difficulty starting up